 The Healthy Planet Radio Show has been airing on WUSB, 90.1 FM, since January of 2007.
-It immediately follows Democracy Now! during “drive time,” from 6 to 7 PM — usually on the second Friday of each month.
+It immediately follows Democracy Now! during “drive time,” from 6 to 7 PM — usually on the first and second Fridays of each month.

 WUSB is Long Island’s largest non-commercial, free-form radio station.
 The signal can be heard at 90.1 FM on most of Long Island, and in Southern Connecticut, parts of NYC (Brooklyn and Queens), and Westchester County.
 It also simulcasts on 107.3 to reach Stony Brook University campus.
 It can be heard over the Internet 24/7, on WUSB.FM.

 Friday, Jan.
 11th, 2019

 Guest: Professor Randall Abate

 Topic: “Climate Change and The Voiceless: Protecting Future Generations, Wildlife,

 Listen to archive of “Climate Change and The Voiceless” here:

 TO LISTEN LIVE: Tune into WUSB 90.1, FM or listen online by clicking here and going to WUSB.FM website.
 Press the “Tune In” buttons on the top right corner of the page.

 TO LISTEN TO ARCHIVE, FOR ONE WEEK AFTER SHOW DATE: Just go to: http://wusb.fm/station/schedule/week and click on the speaker icon on the Friday 6-7pm slot.
 The current show will expires on Friday, Jan 18th at 7PM.

 Stay tuned for all past show archives with cutting-edge health, environmental, social change & thought leaders from across the US!